devversion/ng-trello/docs/step-2.md

     </mat-toolbar>

     <!--
-      Since we want to make the drawer component independent to the actual application content, we just render the content that has been projected.
+      Since we want to make the drawer component independent to the actual application content, we render the content that has been projected.
     -->